samuellee19/samuellee19.github.io/content/project/Stata_Workshop/index.md

 url_video: ""
 ---

-This workshop was designed and commenced in Fall 2020 for incoming Research Assistants at the Rose Institute.
+This workshop was designed and commenced in Fall 2020 as an introductory workshop on Stata and Statistical Analysis for the 2020-2021 Academic Year.
+It was conducted three times (Once in Fall 2020 and Remaining in Spring 2021) with over 20 attendence.